Text in blue Italics is derived from the standards

 5.2.
 Allow the light source to warm up following the tester manufacturer's recommendations.
-This could take up to 15 minutes.
+This could take several minutes.

 5.3.
-Connect LTC to the light source at one end and the equipment cord NEC at the other end.
+Connect LTC to the light source at one end and the equipment cord NEC at the other end using a reference adapter.
 Ensure EF compliance of the LTC for multimode fibre.
 Connect the other end of the NEC to the power meter.

 5.4.
 Set the reference to 0.0 dB or record the reference power in dBm or watts.

 5.5.
-Connect the LTC-NEC combination to the fixed cable of the fibre channel under test.
+Connect the LTC-NEC combination to the connector on the fixed cable of the channel.

 5.6.
 At the far end of the channel, connect the FEC to the power meter.
-Do not disturb the joint between the fixed fibre cable and FEC as this is part of the channel under test.
+Then do not disturb the joints between the fixed fibre cable, NEC and FEC as these are part of the channel under test.

 5.7.
 Measure the attenuation of the fibre Channel, which includes the two customer equipment cords but not the two end connectors.

-Note: This enhanced channel test is a one-direction test.
-To test from the far end back to original near end, the reference must be re-set using the LTC-FEC combination and repeat steps 5.3 to 5.7.
+Note: This enhanced channel test is for the first direction.
+For the second direction of bi-directional testing, to test from the far end back to original near end, the reference must be re-set using the "LTC-FEC" combination and repeat steps 5.3 to 5.7.

 Test Procedure Rational

-5.12.
-This procedure is called the Enhanced Channel Test for optical fibre in ISO/IEC 14763.3.
+- This procedure is called the Enhanced Channel Test for optical fibre in AS/NZS 14763.3.

 6. Treatment of Channel Test Results

-Channel Attenuation Limit = Î£ (cable attenuation) + Î£ (embedded connector attenuation)
+Channel Attenuation Limit = Σ (cable attenuation) +Σ (embedded connector attenuation)

 6.2.
-There is a second and more important limit that the channel must also pass.
+There is a second and equally important limit that the channel must also pass.

-Appendix F.2 of AS/NZS 3080 requires that a channel not exceed the maximum attenuation allowable for the customer's intended application.
+Appendix E.2 of AS/NZS 11801.1 requires that a channel not exceed the maximum attenuation allowable for the customer's intended application.